Neil David Sr.: Career

-David's inseparable commingling of art and dedication to his Hopi culture give a rare opportunity to view elements of Hopi life without intruding on the society itself.
+David's inseparable commingling of art and dedication to his Hopi culture gives a rare opportunity to view elements of Hopi life without intruding on the society itself.
 His insight into his culture, and ability to capture realistic views of Hopi life, ceremonies, and dramatic Kachina dances on canvas and with his Kachina doll carvings have brought him wide acclaim and support for calling him "the Hopis' Norman Rockwell."
 David's informative paintings range from the Hopis' Kachina Fest Parade, a depiction of a great variety of Kachinas parading through the village to the Hopis' Comanche Dance centering on Comanche Warrior impersonators and the Koshare, to the non-Kachina Hopi Scalp Dancers.
 David is internationally recognized for his drawings and carvings of his icon the Koshare, (Tewa or Hano) clown.
 He speaks through the antics of his clown drawings, and is associated with the Koshare to a level summarized in a telephone conversation between author Zena Pearlstone and Neil David and published in the "About Face" book as part of plate 48: "I along with my patrons see me as associated—even infatuated—with this clown [Koshare], which is the subject of so much of my work."
 Two of David's paintings were selected for the "About Face: Self-portraits by Native American, First Nations, and Inuit Artists" exhibit held at the Wheelwright Museum in Santa Fe, New Mexico which was held from November 2005 through April 2006.
 Both paintings feature his signature piece, the Koshare as central to the topic along with David.
-The authors/guest curators of the exhibit and publications closing comments (on page 42) were: "the thought-provoking Hopi Triple Self-Portrait, by artist Neil David Sr., which, we have come to think of as the signature image for this project, so many avenues does it explore."
+The authors/guest curators of the exhibit and publications closing comments were: "the thought-provoking Hopi Triple Self-Portrait, by artist Neil David Sr., which, we have come to think of as the signature image for this project, so many avenues does it explore."
 David lives and continues to create his painting and carving on the Hopi Reservation in Polacca on First Mesa, Arizona.